 Mary then walks us through her process for turning an idea into a story concept, and then distilling that concept into a short story.
 She also invites us to explore her 950-word short, “Evil Robot Monkey,” free of charge!

 Audiobook Pick-of-the-Week: The Language of Moths, by Christopher Barzak, narrated by Paul Michael Garcia

 Writing Prompt: Being "bi-textual" is a controversial lifestyle choice...

-This entry was posted on Sunday, May 19th, 2013 at 3:47 pm and is filed under Career, Characters, Demonstration, Ideas, Setting, Structure.
+This entry was posted on Sunday, May 19th, 2013 at 3:47 pm and is filed under Career, Characters, Demonstration, Ideas, Season 8, Setting, Structure.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.